 The majority of these commute trips remain in Northern Virginia, totaling 73% in 2017 and 76% (or 1.3 million trips) of commute trips in 2045.
-For those Northern Virginia commute trips that are expected to leave the region, 17% have a destination in D.C., 6% have a destination in Maryland, and 1% have a destination in other parts of Virginia.
+Of the rest of the commute trips, 17% will have a destination in D.C., 6% will have a destination in Maryland, and 1% will have a destination in other parts of Virginia.
 The presence of the federal government in Washington, D.C. has shaped commuting in the region for decades, posing unique challenges and opportunities for the Northern Virginia transportation system.
 As some federal job locations have shifted to the suburbs in areas not served by Metrorail, such as the shift in Department of Defense jobs to Mark Center and Fort Belvoir, this can make these jobs harder to serve with public transportation.